 We are taking action both to help fight climate change and adapt to its consequences.
 We are adapting by taking action to seek to maintain our resiliency in the face of climate change, and are helping our customers do the same.
 To fight climate change, we are focused on reducing our energy consumption and GHG emissions, while also helping customers reduce theirs.
 Fostering innovation that helps reduce our carbon footprint is part of our culture.
 On an annual basis, we calculate, monitor and publicly report on our energy performance and GHG emissions as part of our environmental and energy management systems.
-Since 2003, we report on our climate change mitigation and adaptation efforts through the CDP (formerly the Carbon Disclosure Project), a not-for-profit organization that gathers information on climate-related risks and opportunities from organizations worldwide.
-In 2023, we obtained an A- score from the CDP, ranking us in the "Leadership Band" for the eighth consecutive year, recognizing our leadership on climate action, our alignment eighth consecutive year, recognizing our leadership on climate action, our alignment with current best practices and the transparency of our climate-related disclosurers.
+Since 2003, we report on our climate change mitigation and adaptation efforts through the CDP (formerly the Carbon Disclosure Project), a not-forprofit organization that gathers information on climate-related risks and opportunities from organizations worldwide.
+In 2023, we obtained an A- score from the CDP, ranking us in the "Leadership Band" for the eighth consecutive year, recognizing our leadership on climate action, our alignment with current best practices and the transparency of our climate-related disclosures.
 Furthermore, we disclose annually on our risks and opportunities related to climate change following the 11 recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
 We are also engaged in reducing our GHG footprint to contribute to the global effort in fighting climate change.
 We have set the target to be carbon neutral for our operational GHG emissions (scope 1 and 2 only) starting in 2025.
-For 2026 and 2030, we have set science-based GHG emissions reduction and supplier consequent togets that are consistent with the goals of the Borio supplier engagement targets that are consistent with the goals of the Paris Agreement.
+For 2026 and 2030, we have set science-based GHG emissions reduction and supplier engagement targets that are consistent with the goals of the Paris Agreement.
 The Science Based Targets initiative (SBTi)(4) has approved the three specific targets set by BCE Inc. that cover all scopes.

-Energy intensity (Energy consumption (Megawatt hours (MWh) equivalent) divided by network usage (petabytes))

-Operational (scope 1 and 2) GHG emissions (tonnes of CO2e)
+Energy intensity (Energy consumption (Megawatt hours (MWh) equivalent) divided by Operational (scope 1 and 2) GHG emissions (tonnes of CO2e)

-- Our ISO 14001 certification covers Bell Canada's administrative oversight of the EMS associated with the development of policies and procedures for the delivery of services for business sectors including landline, wireless, television, Internet services, connectivity, broadband services, data hosting and cloud computing.
-Our ISO 50001 certification covers Bell Canada's energy management program at its national business locations associated with the activities of real estate management services, fleet services, radio broadcasting and digital media services, landline, wireless, television, Internet services, connectivity, broadband services, data hosting and cloud computing, in addition to related general administrative functions. - (3) Bell's review in 2020 of publicly available information for North American communications and telecommunications companies indicated Bell was the first of its North American communications and telecommunications competitors to receive ISO 14001 and 50001 certifications.

-(4) The SBTi is a partnership between CDP, the United Nations Global Compact, World Resources Institute and the World Wide Fund for Nature driving ambitious climate action in the private sector by enabling organizations to set science-based emissions reduction targets.
+- Our ISO 14001 certification covers Bell Canada's administrative oversight of the EMS associated with the development of policies and procedures for the delivery of services for business sectors including landline, wireless, television, Internet services, connectivity, broadband services, data hosting and cloud computing. - (2) Our ISO 50001 certification covers Bell Canada's energy management program at its national business locations associated with the activities of real estate management services, fleet services, radio broadcasting and digital media services, landline, wireless, television, Internet services, connectivity, broadband services, data hosting and cloud computing, in addition to related general administrative functions. - (3) Bell's review in 2020 of publicly available information for North American communications and telecommunications companies indicated Bell was the first of its North American communications and telecommunications competitors to receive ISO 14001 and 50001 certifications. - (4) The SBTi is a partnership between CDP, the United Nations Global Compact, World Resources Institute and the World Wide Fund for Nature driving ambitious climate action in the private sector by enabling organizations to set science-based emissions reduction targets.
 The SBTi approved our targets in 2022, prior to the recalculation of our 2020 GHG emission base year.
 The impact of this recalculation is an increase of our target to reduce absolute scope 1 and 2 GHG emissions by 58% instead of 57% by 2030, from a 2020 base year.
 The recalculated target has been submitted to the SBTi for approval on October 20, 2023.